flukiluke/FSXLink/README.md

 # FSXLink #

 ## About ##
 FSXLink is a tool capable of talking to both Microsoft Flight Simulator X (FSX) and serial-oriented devices such as Arduino boards, the idea being to control FSX and display simulation data with the Arduino.
-This is still a work in progress, and currently only gives you a command-line interface to talk to FSX.
+This is still a work in progress.

 ## Config file ##
-Simple json - copy the example config.json.
+A YAML file - edit the config.yml as needed.

-- `simconnect.app_name` Arbitrary text field to identify the program connecting to FSX.
+- `simConnect.appName` Arbitrary text field to identify the program connecting to FSX.
 Not actually shown anywhere, as far as I know.
-- `simconnect.ip` IP Address of FSX.
+- `simConnect.ip` IP Address of FSX.
 This program can connect to instances running on another computer, otherwise use the loopback address 127.0.0.1 (or ::1 for IPv6).
-- `simconnect.ip_version` 4 for IPv4 or 6 for IPv6.
+- `simConnect.ipVersion` 4 for IPv4 or 6 for IPv6.
-- `simconnect.port` The port FSX is listening on.
+- `simConnect.port` The port FSX is listening on.
 If in doubt [TCPView](https://docs.microsoft.com/en-us/sysinternals/downloads/tcpview) can be used to find this value.
-- `simconnect.protocol` There are multiple versions of the connection protocol, released with newer versions of FSX.
+- `simConnect.protocol` There are multiple versions (2, 3 and 4) of the connection protocol, released with newer versions of FSX.
 See the jsimconnect for details; leave as "2" if in doubt.

-The `input_map` specifies a list of events to be triggered in FSX when a command is received from the serial input.
+- `serial.device` Device file to open for serial communications.
+- `serial.baud` Baud rate to communicate at.
+Lower values may help if your device cannot process output fast enough.
+- `serial.echo` If set to true, received characters will be echoed back to device.
+Mostly useful for when the serial device is in fact a human.

+`mappings` specifies how FSX events and data attributes are conveyed to the serial device.
+Some attributes of a mapping are optional.
+- `code` One or more characters that are used in the serial communication protocol, in both directions.
+Any code must not be the prefix of another code, otherwise everyone will get very confused and sad.
-- `name` FSX's name for the event, found on [Event IDs](https://www.prepar3d.com/SDKv4/sdk/references/variables/event_ids.html) in the SimConnect column.
+- `input` FSX's name for the event, found on [Event IDs](https://www.prepar3d.com/SDKv4/sdk/references/variables/event_ids.html) in the SimConnect column.
+When the serial device transmits appropriately, this event will be generated in FSX.
+If omitted, the serial device cannot send this mappings's code.
-- `command` The command to expect from the serial input.
-Commands may be one or more characters long, but take care to ensure all commands are prefix codes; that is, no command is a prefix of another.
-- `arg_length` Some events take an integer value as an argument.
-This is the number of bytes after the command to interpret as a number string.
-If the command takes no argument, this is 0.

-The `output_map` lists variables to report from FSX to the serial device.
-- `name` FSX's name for the variable, taken from [Simulation Variables](https://www.prepar3d.com/SDKv4/sdk/references/variables/simulation_variables.html).
-- `unit` The unit of measurement for the value.
+- `output` FSX's name for the variable, taken from [Simulation Variables](https://www.prepar3d.com/SDKv4/sdk/references/variables/simulation_variables.html).
+The value of this variable will be transmitted to the serial device when it changes.
+If omitted, the serial device will never receive this mapping's code.
-- `command` The command to send to the serial device before the value.
-This may be one or more characters.
-- `arg_length` The number of characters to send the numeric value as, padding with zeros if needed.
+- `digits` FSXLink uses a fixed width format for numeric values, zero-padded.
+This specifies the width in digits of the mapping's numeric argument.
+- `unit` Numeric data will be in a particular unit, such as 'feet' or 'knots'.
+This attribute what unit the value should be expressed in.

+## Serial Protocol ##
+Commands sent to the serial device consist of the `code` string followed by the number of digits in `digits`, zero-padded if necessary.
+In a similar fashion, commands from the serial device should consist of the `code` string followed by the number of digits in `digits`, zero-padded.

+### Toggles ###
+Some functions of FSX are simple on/off switches.
+If the event used for controlling it is described in the documentation as a "toggle" event, these instructions apply:
+- Set the `unit` attribute to `toggle`.
+- Do not include the `digits` attribute.

+When the serial device wishes to toggle the value, it should send the `code` string with no numeric argument.
+When FSXLinks reports back a change, it will send will a one-digit argument, either a 1 or 0 for on or off, respectively.

+If instead the input event is described as setting a switch to a particular position, set the `unit` to `boolean` and `digits` to 1.

 ## Licence ##
 FSXLink is released under the terms of the GNU General Public License version 3, contained in the COPYING file.

-This program uses [jsimconnect](https://github.com/mharj/jsimconnect), located in src/flightsim/ and doc/jsimconnect/.
-It is used under the terms of the GNU Lesser General Public License version 2.1, contained in the COPYING.LESSER file.
+This program includes [jsimconnect](https://github.com/mharj/jsimconnect), located in src/flightsim/ and doc/jsimconnect/.
+It is used and redistributed under the terms of the GNU Lesser General Public License version 2.1, contained in the COPYING.LESSER file.